-Health insurance for J-1 Exchange Visitors and J-2 dependents must meet the insurance policy requirements in the following section.
-We recommend that you purchase health insurance for yourself, and any dependents who will accompany you, before you depart for the US.
-You will be required to show proof of compliant health insurance during your J-1 Scholar SEVIS Check-in upon your arrival to Vanderbilt University.
+Health insurance for J-1 exchange visitors and J-2 dependents must meet the insurance policy requirements listed below.
+You will be required to show proof of compliant health insurance during your J-1 Scholar SEVIS check-in upon your arrival to Vanderbilt University.

 1. Lifetime/per occurrence maximum: The lifetime/per occurrence maximum cannot be less than $100,000.
 This is the maximum the insurance will pay over your lifetime and/or for each specific illness or injury.

 2. Deductible: The deductible for the insurance plan cannot be more than $500 per accident or illness.
 A deductible is the expense amount paid by you before the insurance will provide coverage.

 3. Medical Evacuation: The insurance plan must provide at least $50,000 for medical evacuation to your home country.
 This is the amount your insurance will pay to send you home for medical treatment on the advice of a doctor.

 4. Repatriation of Remains: The insurance plan must provide at least $25,000 for repatriation of remains.
 This is the amount your insurance will pay to send your remains to your home country in the event of death in the US.

 5. Insurance Rating/Financial Solvency: The insurance that you choose that meets the above requirements must also be: